streetturtle/awesome-wm-widgets/README.md

 - [batteryarc-widget](https://github.com/streetturtle/AwesomeWM/tree/master/batteryarc-widget)
 - [battery-widget](https://github.com/streetturtle/AwesomeWM/tree/master/battery-widget)

-These widgets use [Arc icon theme](https://github.com/horst3180/arc-icon-theme) by default but it could be easily changed to any other icon theme.
+Some of these widgets use [Arc icon theme](https://github.com/horst3180/arc-icon-theme) by default but it could be easily changed to any other icon theme or custom icons.
 If you want to have separators between widgets like on the screenshot create text widget with ` : ` and place it between widgets:

 ```lua
 ...